For Undergraduate Students

-In this intensive twelve-day program, domestic first-year students prepare for the academic and social challenges of college and adjust to life on campus.
-Writing instruction and assignments are a core of the COMPASS program, and the Writing Center supports COMPASS students as they deepen their understanding of academic discourse, gain confidence in reading and understanding prompts, explore writing as a process and form college-level writing habits.
+This intensive twelve-day program prepares domestic first-year students for the academic and social challenges adjusting to college life.
+Writing instruction and assignments are a vital component of the COMPASS program, and the Writing Center supports COMPASS students as they deepen their understanding of academic discourse, gain confidence in reading and understanding prompts, explore writing as a process, and form college-level writing habits.

-Students who desire more consistent writing help and who would appreciate working consistently with the same person may make arrangements through Student Engagement.
+Students interested in receiving more consistent writing help from the same WA may make arrangements through Student Engagement.

 Include the Writing Center in Your Syllabus